TESL 402: Principles of Linguistics for Teachers, 3 cr.

 TESL 409: Research Design and Methods, 3 cr.

-TESL 410: Techniques of Teaching English as a Second Language, 3 cr.
+tesl 410: Techniques of Teaching English as a Second/Foreign Language, 3 cR.

 Survey of techniques specifically relevant to the teaching of English as a second language.
-Questions relating to the design and sequencing of ESL courses, to procedures for evaluation of ESL students, and to criteria for choosing, adapting and creating teaching materials.
-Prereq.: graduate standing, TESL 402 , and TESL 414.
+Questions relating to the design and sequencing of ESL courses, to procedures for evaluation of ESL students and to the criteria for choosing, adapting and creating teaching materials.
+Prerequisite: Graduate standing, TESL 414 with a minimum grade of C and TESL-402 with a minimum grade of C.

 TESL 414: Theories of Teaching English as a Second Language, 3 cr.